EisenVault/ev-alfresco-azure-adapter/README.md

 #Disclaimer
 We have done basic testing and it seems to work - would appreciate your help in testing it further.
 Pull Requests / Issues / Contributions are welcome!
+Tested with Alfresco Community 5.0.d and Alfresco Community 5.1.g

 #Build Instructions

  * After cloning the project, run `mvn clean install` to download dependencies and build the project